Connecting state and local government leaders

 Beasley earned what he called his “red card,” or wildland firefighter qualification, in 1984.
 To him, California, today, resembles a rookie pyro Armageddon, its scorched battlefields studded with soldiers wielding fancy tools, executing foolhardy strategy.
 “Put the wet stuff on the red stuff,” Beasley summed up his assessment of the plan of attack by Cal Fire, the state’s behemoth “emergency response and resource protection” agency.
 Instead, Beasley believes, fire professionals should be considering ecology and picking their fights: letting fires that pose little risk burn through the stockpiles of fuels.
 Yet that’s not the mission.
 “They put fires out, full stop, end of story,” Beasley said of Cal Fire.
 “They like to keep it clean that way.”

-(Cal Fire, which admittedly was a little busy last week, did not respond to requests to comment before this story published.)
+(Cal Fire, which admittedly is a little busy this week, did not respond to requests to comment before this story published.)

 So it’s been a week.
 Carl Skinner, another Cassandra, who started firefighting in Lassen County in 1968 and who retired in 2014 after 42 years managing and researching fire for the U.S. Forest Service, sounded profoundly, existentially tired.
 “We’ve been talking about how this is where we were headed for decades.”